klis87/redux-requests/packages/redux-saga-requests/README.md

 ```
 which will keep your empty data as `[]`, not `null`.

-For inspiration how you could override any of those attribues, see default config
+For inspiration how you could override any of those attributes, see default config
 [source](https://github.com/klis87/redux-saga-requests/blob/master/packages/redux-saga-requests/src/reducers.js#L19).

 You might also want to adjust any configuration for all your requests reducers globally.
 Here is how you can do this: